hbctraining/Intro-to-ChIPseq-flipped/lessons/01_ChIPseq_design_and_workflow.md

 Input samples can account for variations in the fragmentation step of the ChIP protocol as certain regions of the genome are more likely to shear than others based upon their structure and GC content.
 Input controls are **more widely used** to normalize signals from ChIP enrichment.

 > #### Do I need to have one input sample for each IP sample in my dataset?
-> If cost constraints allow, a control library should be prepared from every chromatin preparation and sonication batch, although some circumstances can justify fewer control libraries.
-Importantly, a new control is always performed if the culture conditions, treatments, chromatin shearing protocol, or instrumentation is significantly modified [Landt, et al, 2012](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3431496/).
+> The ENCODE guidelines [[Landt, et al, 2012](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3431496/)] states _"If cost constraints allow, a control library should be prepared from every chromatin preparation and sonication batch, although some circumstances can justify fewer control libraries.
+Importantly, a new control is always performed if the culture conditions, treatments, chromatin shearing protocol, or instrumentation is significantly modified."_
+>
+> The short answer is, yes having an input sample matched with each IP is ideal.
+However, studies have shown input replicates to have strong reproducibility in some cases.
+Thus, if there are constraints with budget or obtaining enough sample, having one input per sample group can suffice.

 ### Replicates

 As with any high-throughput experiment, a single assay is often subject to a substantial amount of variability.
 Thus, it is highly recommended to setup your experimental design with a **minimum of 2-3 biological replicates**.
 Presumably, two replicates measuring the same underlying biology should have high consistency but that is not always the case.
+Having replicates allow you to evaluate concordance and identify a set of enriched regions with greater confidence.

+> #### Do we see batch effects in ChIP-seq data?
+> It really depends on your experiment and your biological question.
+It is best to run everything in parallel as much as possible, to avoid any potential for **batch effects**.
+We

 ### Sequencing considerations